Denali National Park and Preserve: Geography

-Denali National Park and Preserve includes the central, highest portion of the Alaska Range, together with many of the glaciers and glacial valleys running southwards out of the range.
-To the north the park and preserve encompass the valleys of the McKinley, Toklat, and Foraker Rivers, as well as the Kantishna and Wyoming Hills.
+Denali National Park and Preserve includes the central, highest portion of the Alaska Range, along with many glaciers and glacial valleys that flow southward out of the range.
+To the north, the park and preserve encompass the valleys of the McKinley, Toklat, and Foraker Rivers, as well as the Kantishna and Wyoming Hills.
 The George Parks Highway runs along the eastern edge of the park, crossing the Alaska Range at the divide between the valleys of the Chultina River and the Nenana River.
 The entrance to the park is about 11 mi south of Healy.
 The Denali Visitor Center and the park headquarters are located just inside the entrance.
-Preserve lands are located on the west side of the park, with one parcel encompassing areas of lakes in the Highpower Creek and Muddy River areas, and the second preserve area covering the southwest end of the high Alaska Range around Mount Dall.
-In contrast to the park, where hunting is prohibited or restricted to subsistence hunting by local residents, sport hunting is allowed in the preserve lands.
+Preserve lands are located on the west side of the park, with one parcel encompassing areas of lakes in the Highpower Creek and Muddy River areas, and the second preserve area covering the southwest end of the Alaska Range around Mount Dall.
+In contrast to the park, where hunting is prohibited or restricted to subsistence hunting by residents, sport hunting is allowed in the preserve lands.
 Nikolai, Telida, Lake Minchumina, and Cantwell residents are authorized to hunt inside the park because large portions of these communities historically hunted in the area for subsistence purposes.